ryan-wong/personal-notes/git flow cheatsheet.md

+#Stages

 Master

 Develop

+Feature
+- when complete, merge back into develop

+Release
-Feature - when complete, merge back into develop Release - Accumulated enough features, fork a branch off of develop, start next release cycle, no more features
-          only bug fixes, document generation
+- Accumulated enough features, fork a branch off of develop, start next release cycle, no more features only bug fixes, document generation
 - merge into master and develop
 - tagged master with version #
 - naming convention release-, release/

+Hotfix
-Hotfix  - branch off master to fix bug, merge into master and develop
+- branch off master to fix bug, merge into master and develop
 - tag master with new version #

 git branch develop